gangaram-tii/system-hardening-with-nixos/README.md

 This configuration enforces the following password requirements:

-Minimum length of 12 characters
+- Minimum length of 12 characters
-At least 6 characters must be different from the previous password At least one digit, one uppercase letter, and one lowercase letter At least one special character
+- At least 6 characters must be different from the previous password
+- At least one digit, one uppercase letter, and one lowercase letter
+- At least one special character
-Passwords cannot contain the user’s name or username You can modify these settings to suit your needs
+- Passwords cannot contain the user’s name or username

+You can modify these settings to suit your needs.